opensearch-project/perftop/README.md

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

-## Licensing
+## License

-See the [LICENSE](./LICENSE) file for our project's licensing.
-We will ask you to confirm the licensing of your contribution.
+This library is licensed under the Apache 2.0 License.

 ## Copyright

-Copyright 2019 Amazon.com, Inc. or its affiliates.
+Copyright 2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.